pgajer/gflow/cran_docs/development/rchk_fn_correction_instructions_pragmatic.md

 # rchk function correction instructions — Pragmatic (LENGTH‑first) Policy

 You are an expert C/C++ engineer familiar with R’s C API, rchk, and writing robust SEXP wrappers.
-This guideline is a **practical** variant for typical statistical workloads where objects rarely exceed 2^31−1 elements (especially in 100+ dimensional matrices).
+This guideline is a **practical** variant for typical statistical workloads where objects never(!) exceed 2^31−1 elements (especially in 100+ dimensional matrices).
 It aims to keep code simple and rchk‑clean without over‑engineering for long vectors that are infeasible in memory for most use cases.

 ## Goals